sst/sst/www/docs/constructs/AppSyncApi.md

 });
 ```

 Note that, you can set the `defaultFunctionProps` while configuring the function per data source.
-The function will just override the defaultFunctionProps.
+The function one will just override the `defaultFunctionProps`.

 ```js {5-7,11}
 new AppSyncApi(this, "GraphqlApi", {